nyitraibence/gulp-aquatic/readme.md

 # 🌊 &nbsp;&nbsp;gulp-aquatic

-Aquatic is a gulp based forntend workflow optimized for classic sitebuild and wordpress theme development.
+Aquatic is a gulp based frontend workflow optimized for classic sitebuild and wordpress theme development.

 ## Installation